RWLPedal/music-pcbs/DipperCompressor/README.md

 ## Layout

-The layout follows the PedalPCB layout conventions and positions for a "5-knob (Type 1)" pedal - which has a top row with potentiometer/LED/potentiometer, and 3 potentiometers on the bottom row.
-It should any enclosures drilled to match.
+This pedal follows the drill conventions for the
+[125B Five-Knob, LED Top layout](https://github.com/RWLPedal/music-pcbs/blob/main/instructions/DRILLING.md), also known as the Five-Knob Type 1.

 ### Screenshots